Lane Thomas Player Props: Nationals vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective nine K/9, which ranks 14th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in MLB.

-- The Pirates have a 3.60 team ERA that ranks eighth across all MLB pitching staffs.
+- The Pirates have a 3.45 team ERA that ranks sixth across all league pitching staffs.

-- The lefty's most recent time out came on Saturday against the Cincinnati Reds, when he threw five innings, surrendering one earned run while allowing six hits.
+- The right-hander's last time out was on Tuesday against the Los Angeles Dodgers, when he tossed 5 1/3 innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.